mschertenleib/topology_optimization/README.md

-# mechanisms
+# topology_optimization

-This project is developed as a personal learning tool for the implementation of stress-strain FEA, topology optimization, and other topics related to compliant and rigid mechanisms.
+This project implements from scratch stress-strain finite element analysis and topology optimization.

 ## Build